azerothcore/acore-cms/docs/configure-cms.md

 For the **verification email process** there are several different options:

 a. install a **Mail Server** in your webserver (you can find a lot of guides online)
-b. install the plugin **WP SMTP** via `Admin Panle -> Plugins -> Add new` and **[configure it with gmail or other SMTP server](https://www.wpbeginner.com/plugins/how-to-send-email-in-wordpress-using-the-gmail-smtp-server/)**, you just need to have a mail like GMAIL and connect it to WP .
+b. install the plugin **WP SMTP** via `Admin Panle -> Plugins -> Add new` and **[configure it with gmail or other SMTP server](https://www.wpbeginner.com/plugins/how-to-send-email-in-wordpress-using-the-gmail-smtp-server/)**, you just need to have a mail like GMAIL and connect it to WP.

 I recommend you to install the plugin `Manage Notification E-mails` to manage in detail the email sending from your website to the users or to the admins.